flanagan-lab/flanagan-lab.github.io/_pages/about.md

 <b>Lab news</b>

+February 2023: Emily has returned from 6 months living and working in Melbourne, Australia, with her co-supervisor Prof. Bob Wong.
+We're glad to have her back in Christchurch!

+December 2022: Sarah, Coley, and Emily attended the Australasian Evolution Society conference in Canberra, and all three gave talks about our research on pipefish.
+Reach out if you want to know more about our preliminary results!

 October 2022: Sarah has won the University of Canterbury's Emerging and Early Career Researcher Award!
 Read more about it [in this press release](https://www.canterbury.ac.nz/news/2022/canterbury-researcher-hooks-award-for-study-of-native-fish--.html)

 August 2022: Ruby O'Neill has joined the lab for her MSc, which is focused on parentage analysis and molecular dynamics of male pregnancy of the endemic ihe ihu roa (the long-snouted pipefish, <i>Stigmatopora macroptergyia</i>).